-With crystal clear water, vast blue skies, white sand beach, and world-famous outdoor activities, we took on Siargao Island, Philippines to find the story that lies within its natural beauty.
+With crystal clear water, vast blue skies, a white-sand beach, and world-famous outdoor activities, we took on Siargao Island, Philippines to find the story that lies within its natural beauty.
 What better way to share this with the world than to capture it with the globally celebrated iPhone camera.

 For the last leg of the #ShotoniPhone campaign, 8 lucky winners experienced an exclusive 3-day outdoor photography workshop given by Mango Red.
 These participants were randomly selected from our raffle draw in partnership with Polaroid, Pictar One, Leef, Anker, UAG, and Otterbox.

 We flew these lucky winners to one of the most beautiful islands in the Philippines to teach them photography tips that will prove just how versatile and easy the iPhone camera is and how as tiny as it is, it can take on our great outdoors and capture its countless stories.